How to Alt-Tab in Chrome Remote Desktop

 Other benefits of AnyViewer are also predominant.
 For example, AnyViewer supports unattended remote access, allowing you to remotely access a remote computer even there’s no one sitting in front of it.
 Besides, you can access multiple remote computers simultaneously.

 Next, let’s see how to use Alt-Tab on AnyViewer.
-First, you need to connect to another computer using one of the following two methods.
+First, you need to connect to another computer following the steps below.

 Here in this post, we mentioned two methods on how to send Chrome Remote Desktop Alt-Tab.
 On the one hand, you can change into the full-screen mode to send system keys.
 On the other hand, you can remap a key combination to perform the same function as Alt-Tab.
 The way to use Chrome Remote Desktop keyboard is a little bit complicated if you’re not very familiar with this software.
 Therefore, we also provide you with another option.
 You can use AnyViewer to perform Alt-Tab normally on the host computer.